The Army theme party is an excellent choice and always very popular!

 “Company MARCH!!!
 Right, Left, Right, Left… Company HALTTT!!”

 There’s no need to browse around forever trying to find the best deal on Army party supplies.
-Just compare between these supplies which cover pretty much all the Army / Special Forces / Patriotic party items you’ve ever imagined:
+Just compare between these supplies.
+They cover pretty much all the Army / Special Forces / Patriotic party items available today:

 You can also try and find out if there is a way to bring a real soldier to the party (maybe a friend you know, or a friend of a friend who can hop by), the kids would be thrilled!!
 Even if he/she came in uniform for half an hour and answered kid’s questions and showed them a few army drills, it will be an experience the kids will never forget!

 Here’s another special theme party idea: There are kids who are willing to contribute to a special cause instead of receiving gifts.
 If you’re kid is one of them, how about being part of Operation ‘Adopt A Soldier’ – a project that sends care packages to soldiers overseas.
 First you’ll need to be in touch with them, here’s the Operation Adopt A Soldier website.
 Their website has a whole page of “Items Needed”, you can make a list of these items and send the invitations along with a letter to the parents explaining that your child decided to have the children bring items to donate to the troops in place of receiving birthday presents.
 Then as one of your activities at the party, let the kids make packages and write letters to the soldiers.
 Additional programs you can look into include Soldier’s Angels and America’s Adopt a Soldier.

 Your Special Forces theme party invitations can be “Draft Notices” addressed to “Sergeant (name)” or “Private (name)” and can read something like: